AngeloFerrando/RVREPLan/README.md

 where the N parameter denotes the kind of failures to introduce:
 - 0 no failures (this is the default if no --inject_errors flag is passed)
-- 1 one failure on the precondition of an action if added
+- 1 one failure on the precondition of an action
-- 2 one failure on the postcondition of an action if added
+- 2 one failure on the postcondition of an action
+- 3 both previous failures are added
+Note that, the addition of a failure may cause more replanning calls.

 ## Other useful flags